ty4955/ty4955/README.md

-<h1>Hello, my name is Tyrone Smith and I am a aspiring Devops Engineer looking to get their first role in the tech industry!
-Below you will find links to projects that I've done using cloud providers like AWS.
+<h1>Hello, my name is Tyrone Smith, below you will find links to projects that I've done using cloud providers like AWS.

 <h2>👨‍💻 Cloud Computing Projects:</h2>